PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 <p class="text-center text-muted small">Screenshot from Postman where we retrieve access token for our client</p>

 {{% notice %}}
 As you can see in the screenshot, I am using project variables in Postman.
 This way, you can easily switch between different environments (like development, staging, and production) and don't have to change the request data (URL, client_id, etc.) every time you switch environments.
+You also won't find Authorization header in the request because it's generated automatically by Postman, thanks to ["Inherit authorization from parent"](https://learning.postman.com/docs/sending-requests/authorization/specifying-authorization-details/#inherit-authorization) option.
 {{% /notice %}}

 After you send the request, you should receive a response with the access token.
 If you receive information saying "Use HTTPS response", it means that you need to use HTTPS to connect to the API.
 As mentioned earlier, you can turn off this check in the PrestaShop back office.